620 results found

 To empower every 8th grader with the knowledge of their individual freedoms and their very own copy of the U.S. Constitution and a free program to celebrate Constitution Day the week of September 17th.

 A Cause for Celebration

 The A Cause for Celebration Fund wants to ensure that every child, even those living in difficult circumstances, knows that they are celebrated.
 Currently, the Fund provides birthday parties for mothers and children living at the YW's Domestic Violence Shelter.
 Contributions of any size are welcome to perpetuate the joy that this Fund supplies.

 A Secret Safe Place for Newborns of Tennessee

 Our mission is to protect the most defenseless among us, newborn infants, by educating and informing women and communities of safe, secret options under the Safe Haven Law.

-Abe's Garden seeks to establish a model of residential and day/evening care programs for those with Alzheimer's disease.
-The goal is to transform care for those with Alzheimer's disease and related dementias (ADRD) throughout the United States by providing an unprecedented level of care for individuals diagnosed with these disorders.
+Abe's Garden is establishing a model of residential, day, and community-based programs for those with Alzheimer's disease.
+The goal is to transform care for those with Alzheimer's disease and other dementias throughout the United States by providing an unprecedented level of care for individuals diagnosed with these disorders.
 Equally important, it is a site of research and teaching, setting a new standard for other programs and residential communities devoted to caring for our nation's rapidly expanding senior population.

 To reach and teach all children in wheelchairs the importance of complete independence, which in turn leads to self-esteem, motivation, and a desire to excel, using sports as a catalyst.
 The children of A.B.L.E.
 Youth are taught to Adapt, Believe, Love and Enjoy life as it pertains to them.
 As the children show signs of independence, they are introduced to all types of wheelchair sports and recreation which further enhance their belief they are truly "capABLE" of anything in life.